More than 170 abstracts received

 Deadlines

-Deadline for registration at early-bird fee: 31st August 2025
+Deadline for registration: 31st August 2025

 Deadline for submission of PowerPoint presentations for accepted abstracts: 5th September 2025